Housing: Rethinking the space we need to live | DW | 18.01.2022

 "I do see the future as being far more about infrastructures of sharing, not private ownership, and that of course addresses affordability as well as ecological sustainability," Jarvis said.

-Although collective living is as old as housing itself, she adds, it is experiencing a re-emergence today.
+Although collective living is as old as housing itself, she added, it is experiencing a reemergence today.

 Another trend that has gained traction in recent decades, partly in response to environmental and affordability concerns, is the tiny house movement.
 Berlin-based architect Van Bo Le-Mentzel founded the NGO Tiny House University in 2015 to create cheap, 10-square meter tiny houses with.
 While he thinks it's a good idea for people to downsize, even he stresses that tiny spaces are not the answer.

-"If you're forced to live in a tiny space, you can get crazy after a while."
+"If you're forced to live in a tiny space, you can get crazy after a while," Le-Mentzel said.
 Rather, he said tiny houses could be useful as an extension to a small home or as part of a community with access to a bigger shared house.

-"But if you want to make sure that 7 billion people have access to a community space, of course the individual space needs to be smaller."
+"But if you want to make sure that 7 billion people have access to a community space, of course the individual space needs to be smaller," Le-Mentzel said.

 Repurposing existing buildings is another way to create homes without using undeveloped land.
 A study from Germany's Technical University of Darmstadt and Eduard Pestel Institute found that up to 2.7 million apartments could be created in Germany's inner city areas by converting or building stories on top of offices, administrative buildings, pharmacies and parking garages, for example.